-The following items are not allowed in school under any circumstances:
+The following items are not allowed in school, and our expectations would also include journeys to and from school:

-- Alcohol and drugs - Cigarettes, matches, lighters and vapes - Chewing gum - Weapons of any kind - Material that is inappropriate or illegal for children to have; such as racist or pornographic material - Mobile phones should not be used by pupils in years 7-11, as outlined in the 'Phone Free' protocol.
+- Alcohol and other drugs

+- Cigarettes, matches, lighters and vapes

+- Weapons of any kind

+- Material that is inappropriate or illegal for children to have; such as racist or pornographic material

+- Mobile phones should not be used by pupils in years 7-11, as outlined in the 'Phone Free' protocol.
 KS5 students can use mobile phones in the classroom, although they should be aware that they remain banned in any exam setting.
-Inappropriate use of mobile phones can lead to disciplinary action with parents being informed and the phone being held in reception until the end of the working school day (see CRHS Mobile Phone Policy) - Gambling is not allowed on school property
+Inappropriate use of mobile phones can lead to disciplinary action with parents being informed and the phone being held in reception until the end of the working school day (see CRHS Mobile Phone Policy)

+- Gambling is not allowed on school property